radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-overview/environments-overview.md

 ---
 # Environments overview

 This guide provides an overview of the *Environments* home screen and its features.
-To navigate to the *Environments* home screen, select **Environments** in the left navigation bar.
+To navigate to the *Environments* home screen, select **Environments** in the left navigation.

 ![image description](environments/environment-overview/images/env-left-nav.png)